MyBord/mybord-client/docs/projectManagement.md

   * fix spasaming when logging in
   * fix routing when going from landing to app
   * fix double spinner when loading app
-  * add logout functionality and page transition back to landing
+  * when logging out, show graceful transition back to landing
   * add subscription to videos
   * have session be remembered by user
   * fix youtube card